5 In-House Legal Software Every Law Firm Should Use

 One of the key features of legal billing software is time tracking.
 Whether you’re working on a case, consulting with a client, or doing research, these tools make it easy to record every billable minute.

-Also, they often come with functionalities to handle expense tracking and generate reports that can help guide business decisions.
+Also, they often come with functionalities to handle expense tracking and generate reports that can help guide business decisions and improve overall efficiency.

 Top Pick: QuickBooks